kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  49.md

 that only one subnet has EC2 instances running in it.
 What might be the cause of this situation?**

-- [ ] The ELB is configured as an internal-only load balancer
+- [ ] :  The ELB is configured as an internal-only load balancer

-- [x] The Auto Scaling Group has not been configured with multiple subnets
+- [x] :  The Auto Scaling Group has not been configured with multiple subnets

-- [ ] Cross-zone load balancing is not enabled on the ELB
+- [ ] :  Cross-zone load balancing is not enabled on the ELB

-- [ ] The AMI is missing from the ASG’s launch configuration
+- [ ] :  The AMI is missing from the ASG’s launch configuration

-*
+*----

+- #ec2_instances #amazon_ec2_instances #elb #ami #amazon_elb
 - hasExplain:: [[explanation_Question  49.md]]